docker/machine/docs/reference/env.md

     # Run this command to configure your shell:
     # eval "$(docker-machine env overlay)"

-If you are on Windows and using either Powershell or `cmd.exe`, `docker-machine env` Docker Machine should now detect your shell automatically.
+If you are on Windows and using either PowerShell or `cmd.exe`, `docker-machine env` Docker Machine should now detect your shell automatically.
 If the automagic detection does not work you can still override it using the `--shell` flag for `docker-machine env`.

-For Powershell:
+For PowerShell:

     $ docker-machine.exe env --shell powershell dev
     $Env:DOCKER_TLS_VERIFY = "1"